Thursday, December 16, 2010

 “How is it that you have not contracted it?”
 He looked searchingly into her eyes.

 “I do not know.”
-She said shaking her head for emphasis “This is why I was sent.
+She said shaking her head for emphasis “That is why I volunteered for this quest.
 The attending healer had run out of her usual supply, there was too great a number of people falling ill.”

 “Is it your father, Serena?”